 The Governor may make such regulations as may be necessary to give effect to the provisions of this Part.

-[Section 12F inserted by No. 81 of 1976 s.
+[Section 12F inserted: No. 81 of 1976 s.
 12.]

 12G.
 Validation

-Where before the coming into operation of the Country Areas Water Supply Amendment Act 1980 1 an agreement was entered into by or on behalf of a former Minister or of the Crown for the purposes of, but not in accordance with, this Part, that agreement shall, in its entirety, be deemed to have been validly entered into and to have effect according to its tenor, and any act, matter, or thing done pursuant thereto shall be deemed to have been done pursuant to an agreement validly entered into under and in accordance with this Part.
+Where before the coming into operation of the Country Areas Water Supply Amendment Act 1980 an agreement was entered into by or on behalf of a former Minister or of the Crown for the purposes of, but not in accordance with, this Part, that agreement shall, in its entirety, be deemed to have been validly entered into and to have effect according to its tenor, and any act, matter, or thing done pursuant thereto shall be deemed to have been done pursuant to an agreement validly entered into under and in accordance with this Part.